geoserver/geoserver.github.io/_posts/2024-03-04-geoserver-2-25-RC-released.md

 A sensible question to ask is why a "release candidate" is being produced at all - when we do not recommend running such a thing in production.

-GeoServer also follows a "[release early, release often](https://en.wikipedia.org/wiki/Release_early,_release_often)" approach which is where the project shares releases with so  **you can test and provide feedback**.
+GeoServer also follows a "[release early, release often](https://en.wikipedia.org/wiki/Release_early,_release_often)" approach which is where the project shares releases so  **you can test and provide feedback**.

 This results in a lovely balance:

-* There are not that many developers of GeoServer, do not have lot of GeoSpatial data to test with.
+* There are not that many developers of GeoServer, do not have lot of geospatial data to test with.

 * The users of GeoServer have access to so much amazing geospatial data to test with.